ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 structure, the index file referenced for each section must be named ``index.rst``.

-After you build documentation locally as described in :ref:`Building documentation`, the first-level heading in the ``index.rst`` file for each section is shown as a clickable link in the header of the documentation's generated HTML output.
+After you build documentation locally as described in :ref:`Build documentation`, the first-level heading in the ``index.rst`` file for each section is shown as a clickable link in the header of the documentation's generated HTML output.
 For more information on defining a